Rabies Epidemiological Bulletin (REB)

 Used by: Health facilities

-The Rabies Bite Patient Tracker (BPT) component of the REB improves PEP compliance and patient record-keeping.
+The Rabies Treatment Tracker (RTT) component of the REB improves PEP compliance and patient record-keeping.
 It has been specifically designed to address the needs of tracking individual bite victims and people who have been potentially exposed to rabies.
-The BPT replaces the need for cumbersome paper-based record keeping, whilst also enabling health personnel to determine the location of high-risk bite patients, vaccine needs and requirements – with a focus on ensuring that stock can meet demand – and automatically reminding patients of their next required clinic visit.
+The RTT replaces the need for cumbersome paper-based record keeping, whilst also enabling health personnel to determine the location of high-risk bite patients, vaccine needs and requirements – with a focus on ensuring that stock can meet demand – and automatically reminding patients of their next required clinic visit.

 - Improved PEP compliance with rabies-exposed individuals through automated messaging reminders